Wolox/tech-guides/frontend/docs/css-style.guide.md

     text-indent: 2em;

 #### Indentation:
-Property should be indented with 2 spaces respect from its containing block
+Properties should have 2 spaces indentation in relation to its containing block

     .test {
       display: block;